paulio/paulmarsh/content/apps/obs-remote.md

 {{< figure src="/images/OBS/Reorder.gif" title="Reordering" class="imgPortrait" >}}

+## Customise a Scene Icon
+You can change the appearance of the Scene Icons to help you more easily find them on your OBS Remote.
+1. Select the Pencil edit icon to enter Edit Mode
+2. Select the Scene you want to customise
+3. Make the changes you want and press the Save icon
+{{< figure src="/images/OBS/CustomiseScene.gif" title="Customise Scene" class="imgPortrait" >}}

 # Troubleshooting
 If you have problems using OBS Remote then please see read the following guide, or you can [contact me](https://paulmarsh.uk/contact/)

 ## I cannot get the Remote to Connect
 1. Make sure OBS is running.
 1. Double check that the address in the Setup page (the gear/cog) matches the name of the machine running OBS
 1. Make sure the device running OBS Remote is on the same network as the machine running OBS